wavefront-mike/wavefront-collector/docs/README.awscloudwatch.md

 # Overview
-This command retrieves AWS CloudWatch metrics.
+The AWS Cloudwatch command (awscloudwatch) retrieves AWS CloudWatch metrics.
 The metrics retrieved are configurable as are the stats for each metric.

 # Processing Overview
 Each region specified in the `regions` configuration option is executed in its own thread in parallel.
 The metrics configuration file is scanned to find all namespaces that should be retrieved from the [ListMetrics()](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_ListMetrics.html) API.
 Once a list of metrics is returned, a set of threads (the number defined by the `workers` configuration value) begin processing all the metrics.
 Each worker calls [GetMetricStatistics()](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html) on the Namespace/MetricName requesting at most an entire day's worth of data.
 If the script has not run in more than a day, this API is called multiple times.
 Each metric and its corresponding value returned from the GetMetricStatistics() API is sent to the proxy.